ThisisRDSharma/Siddu-/README.md

 Metric thresholds have not been predefined; appropriate thresholds and corresponding escalation triggers will be determined based on performance analysis once sufficient data is available

+The scope of monitoring for an Azure model used in transaction screening, account onboarding, and login includes tracking model performance through metrics like precision, recall, accuracy, and false positive/negative rates.
+It also involves evaluating rule effectiveness by monitoring rule hit rates and identifying obsolete rules.
+Operational metrics such as uptime, throughput, error rates, and response times are crucial for maintaining performance.